Big Five personality traits: Labels and dimensionality

+In many studies, the five factors are not fully orthogonal to one another; that is, the five factors are not independent.
+Orthogonality is viewed as desirable by some researchers because it minimizes redundancy between the dimensions.
+This is particularly important when the goal of a study is to provide a comprehensive description of personality with as few variables as possible.
+Cheung, van de Vijver, and Leong (2011) suggest that the Openness factor is particularly unsupported in Asian countries and that a different fifth factor is identified.
+Attempts to replicate the Big Five have succeeded in some countries but not in others.
+Some research suggests, for instance, that Hungarians do not have a single agreeableness factor.
+Other researchers have found evidence for agreeableness but not for other factors.
+There may be debate as to what counts as personality and what does not and the nature of the questions in the survey greatly influence outcome.
+Multiple particularly broad question databases have failed to produce the Big Five as the top five traits.

 The structure, manifestations, and development of the Big Five in childhood and adolescence have been studied using a variety of methods, including parent- and teacher-ratings, preadolescent and adolescent self- and peer-ratings, and observations of parent-child interactions.
 Results from these studies support the relative stability of personality traits across the human lifespan, at least from preschool age through adulthood.
 More specifically, research suggests that four of the Big Five – namely Extraversion, Neuroticism, Conscientiousness, and Agreeableness – reliably describe personality differences in childhood, adolescence, and adulthood.
 However, some evidence suggests that Openness may not be a fundamental, stable part of childhood personality.
 Although some researchers have found that Openness in children and adolescents relates to attributes such as creativity, curiosity, imagination, and intellect, many researchers have failed to find distinct individual differences in Openness in childhood and early adolescence.
 Potentially, Openness may (a) manifest in unique, currently unknown ways in childhood or (b) may only manifest as children develop socially and cognitively.
 Other studies have found evidence for all of the Big Five traits in childhood and adolescence as well as two other child-specific traits: Irritability and Activity.
 Despite these specific differences, the majority of findings suggest that personality traits – particularly Extraversion, Neuroticism, Conscientiousness, and Agreeableness – are evident in childhood and adolescence and are associated with distinct social-emotional patterns of behavior that are largely consistent with adult manifestations of those same personality traits.
 Some researchers have proposed the youth personality trait is best described by six trait dimensions: neuroticism, extraversion, openness to experience, agreeableness, conscientiousness, and activity.
 Despite some preliminary evidence for this "Little Six" model, research in this area has been delayed by a lack of available measures.

-Previous research has found evidence that most adults become more agreeable, conscientious, and less neurotic as they age.
-This has been referred to as the maturation effect.
-Many researchers have sought to investigate how trends in adult personality development compare to trends in youth personality development.
-Two main population-level indices have been important in this area of research: rank-order consistency and mean-level consistency.
-Rank-order consistency indicates the relative placement of individuals within a group.
-Mean-level consistency indicates whether groups increase or decrease on certain traits throughout the lifetime.

-Findings from these studies indicate that, consistent with adult personality trends, youth personality becomes increasingly more stable in terms of rank-order throughout childhood.
-Unlike adult personality research, which indicates that people become agreeable, conscientious, and emotionally stable with age, some findings in youth personality research have indicated that mean levels of agreeableness, conscientiousness, and openness to experience decline from late childhood to late adolescence.
-The disruption hypothesis, which proposes that biological, social, and psychological changes experienced during youth result in temporary dips in maturity, has been proposed to explain these findings.